-- 218. Capacity to make a will.- A person who by law is not expressly forbidden from making a will, may make a will. - 5 219.
+- 217. Capacity to make a will.- A person who by law is not expressly forbidden from making a will, may make a will. - 218.
 Incapacity to make a will.- (1) A person who is not in his full senses or a person of either sex under 18 years of age, is incompetent to make a will.
-Blind persons, or persons who are unable or do not know to read are incompetent to make 10 closed wills. - (2) The capacity of the testator to make a will is determined at the time when the will is made. - 220.
-Restrictions on disposition of community assets.- A disposition of specific and determined properties by a person who is married under the regime of general community of assets is null and void, unless:- - (a) the assets disposed of are allotted to him in a subsequent partition, or - 20 (b) they do not form part of the community, or - (c) the disposition has been made by one of the spouses in favour of the other, or - (d) the other spouse has in a document 25 drawn by a Special Notary given consent to the said disposition - 221.
-Restrictions on disposing of specific assets of the inheritance.- (1) It shall not be lawful for a co-heir to dispose of any specific asset of the inheritance or right to a part of specific assets, unless such asset or right to such part, is allotted to him in a partition

-(2) The disposition made in contravention of this section shall be null and void.

-222. Relative incapacity of sick person.- A will made by a sick person in favour of the physician or nurse who attended to him during his illness or in favour of the priest who assisted him spiritually during his illness shall not take effect if the sick person dies of that illness.

-However, (a) a legacy by way of remuneration for the services rendered to the sick person when such person was not paid any remuneration for the services or (b) a disposition made in favour of the descendants, ascendants, collaterals till the third degree or to the spouse of the testator, are valid

-223. Disposition in favour of a person who has rendered domestic help or care and assistance.- A disposition made by a sick and old person, having ascendants, descendants, collateral till the fourth degree or spouse, in favour of a person who has rendered domestic help or care and assistance to such person shall not exceed one third of the value of inheritance.
-However, a disposition made in favour of ascendants and descendants, collateral till the fourth degree or the spouse of the testator is valid.

-224. Relative incapacity - Disposition in favour of guardian or manager of assets.- A disposition made by a person who is interdicted or under disability in favour of his guardian or manager of his assets, even if the accounts of the management have been already approved, shall be void.
+Blind persons, or persons who are unable or do not know to read are incompetent to make closed wills. - (2) The capacity of the testator to make a will is determined at the time when the will is made.

+- 219. Restrictions on disposition of community assets.- A disposition of specific and determined properties by a person who is married under the regime of general community of assets is null and void, unless:- - (a) the assets disposed of are allotted to him in a subsequent partition; or - (b) they do not form part of the community; or - (c) the disposition has been made by one of the spouses in favour of the other; or - (d) the other spouse has in a document drawn by a Special Notary given consent to the said disposition - 220.
+Restrictions on disposing of specific assets of the inheritance.- (1) It shall not be lawful for a co-heir to dispose of any specific asset of the inheritance or right to a part of specific assets, unless such asset or right to such part, is allotted to him in a partition - (2) The disposition made in contravention of this section shall be null and void. - 221.
+Relative incapacity of sick person.- A will made by a sick person in favour of the physician or nurse who attended to him during his illness or in favour of the priest who assisted him spiritually during his illness shall not take effect if the sick person dies of that illness. - However, (a) a legacy by way of remuneration for the services rendered to the sick person when such person was not paid any remuneration for the services or (b) a disposition made in favour of the descendants, ascendants, collaterals till the third degree or to the spouse of the testator, are valid. - 222.
+Disposition in favour of a person who has rendered domestic help or care and assistance.- A disposition made by a sick and old person, having ascendants, descendants, collaterals till the fourth degree or spouse, in favour of a person who has rendered domestic help or care and assistance to such person shall not exceed one third of the value of inheritance.
+However, a disposition made in favour of ascendants and descendants, collaterals till the fourth degree or the spouse of the testator is valid. - 223.
+Relative incapacity Disposition in favour of guardian or manager of assets.- A disposition made by a person who is interdicted or under disability in favour of his guardian or manager of his assets, even if the accounts of the management have been already approved, shall be void. - 224.
+Relative incapacity Disposition by adulterous spouse.- Where the adultery is proved in court, either in criminal or civil proceeding, before the death of the testator, the adulterous spouse shall be incompetent to make a disposition in favour of the partner in the adultery.